yanickc/deces_quebec/README_english.md

 - The beginning of 2020 started like 2019.
 The excess death is concentrated in one peak late in season.

-- The last 3 weeks are not covered in the ISQ data. **The chart will be updated** when available.
-Until then **we can project the total for the 2020 season to 46,390** using data from weeks 13 to 15, which has the effect of copying the shape of the curve into "mirror". **This would represent a 6.12% increase compared to the 2018 season's total.**
+- The last week of May is not covered in the ISQ data. **The   chart will be updated** when available.
+Until then **we can project the 2020 season total (November to May) to 47,165** using data week 13 (1485), which has the effect of "mirroring" the shape of the curve.
-   ((46390-43713)/43713)
+   **This would represent 7.88% increase compared to the total for the 2018 season.**
+   ((47165-43713) / 43713)

 - We do not yet know the effect of lockdowns in relations to surgeries, postponed cancer treatment, untreated heart attack, etc. It will be